-Rudy Mines Trail is a 4.8 mile lightly trafficked loop trail located near Owensboro, KY that features beautiful wild flowers and is rated as moderate.
+Rudy Mines Trail is a 4.8 mile lightly trafficked loop trail located near Owensboro, Kentucky that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 These trails are great for hiking or mountain biking.
 Lots of wildlife to see as you enjoy the woods in this lesser traveled trail at Ben Hawes State Park.

 More for the biking folk.
 Had to pull my dog over numerous times to not get run over, but it's nice wooded trail.

 First time hiking Rudy Mine this past weekend.
 Great asset to Daviess County.